geneontology/protege-tutorial/docs/StartingProtege.md

 Starting Protégé
 ================

-When you start Protégé a welcome dialog appears where you can choose to 1) Create a new OWL ontology, 2) Open an existing OWL ontology, 3) Open an ontology from a particular URI (e.g http://purl.obolibrary.org/obo/go.owl).
+When you start Protégé a welcome dialog appears where you can choose to

+ 1. Create a new OWL ontology
+ 2. Open an existing OWL ontology
+ 3. Open an ontology from a particular URI (e.g <http://purl.obolibrary.org/obo/go.owl>).

 ![](./media/image1.png)